Your Bait Tank is the most important piece of equipment you can have fishing with Live Bait.

 bucket from the bank to keep your shad in before transferring to the

-a tub containing water where you can cull to eliminate
+a tub containing water where you can cull unwanted baits, loose scales, and other debris.

 This will help